dignajar/docker-jenkins/README.md

-# docker-jenkins
-Custom image of Jenkins for Docker
+# Jenkins custom image for Docker